Guide to all available configuration settings.

 While search does support using multiple languages together, it is best not to add additional languages unless you really need them.
 Each additional language adds significant bandwidth requirements and uses more browser resources.
 Generally it is best to keep each instance of MkDocs to a single language.

 Lunr Languages does not currently include support for Chinese or other Asian languages.
 However, some users have reported decent results using Japanese.

-themes do).
-The pre-build script requires that Node.js be installed and the
+requires that Node.js be installed and the command

 On smaller sites, using a pre-built index is not recommended as it creates a significant increase is bandwidth requirements with little to no noticeable improvement to your users.
 However, for larger sites (hundreds of pages), the bandwidth increase is relatively small and your users will notice a significant improvement in search performance.